-1. Educational Decision-Maker: Parents/guardians indicate the Educational Decision-Maker on the enrollment form.
-Consistent with FERPA, this person or these persons are the only ones to whom Brookside will release information regarding academics and behavior.

-- 2. Legal Name and Guardianship: All students enrolled at Brookside Charter School must be enrolled under the legal name appearing on their birth certificate unless a name change has been designated through legal court proceedings.
+- 1. Educational Decision-Maker: Parents/guardians indicate the Educational Decision-Maker on the enrollment form.
+Consistent with FERPA, this person or these persons are the only ones to whom Brookside will release information regarding academics and behavior. - 2.
+Legal Name and Guardianship: All students enrolled at Brookside Charter School must be enrolled under the legal name appearing on their birth certificate unless a name change has been designated through legal court proceedings.
 Parents/guardians are responsible for furnishing proof of court action. - 3.
+Academic Discussion: Adults in the student's family that are allowed to discuss academics and behavior at pick up.

-Pick-Up Procedures: If school personnel have reason to believe that releasing any Brookside Charter School student may place that child in danger, we reserve the right to withhold release of the child and call the police or the Division of Family Services for the State of Missouri. - 4.
+- 4. Pick-Up Procedures: If school personnel have reason to believe that releasing any Brookside Charter School student may place that child in danger, we reserve the right to withhold release of the child and call the police or the Division of Family Services for the State of Missouri. - 5.
 Shared Custody: Custodial and non-custodial parents are expected to confer and agree upon pick-up orders for their children.
 Only those individuals who are listed on the registration form will be allowed to pick up students.
 Brookside Charter School reserves the right to require photo identification of anyone picking up a child under our supervision.
 Additions and subtractions from the list must be in writing and presented to the office.

-Refusal of Pick-Up: Adults NOT Designated to Pick Up a Child - Should any court-ordered reason exist why a parent/guardian would not be allowed to pick up his/her child, the school must have on file a notarized statement to that effect and a copy of the legal custody document to deny pick-up.
-The legal guardian/Educational Decision-Maker may designate who may and may not pick up the child.
+Refusal of Pick-Up: Adults NOT Designated to Pick Up a Child - Should any court ordered reason exist why a parent/guardian would not be allowed to pick up his/her child, the school must have on file a notarized statement to that effect and a copy of the legal custody document to deny pick-up.
+The legal guardian/Educational Decision Maker may designate who may and may not pick up the child.
 The Brookside Charter School staff will abide by the designated list.